-This step launches an Aviatrix IPmotion gateway and builds an encrypted IPSEC tunnel between the two subnets.
+This step launches an Aviatrix IPmotion gateway and builds an tunnel (IPSEC tunnel if the connection is over Internet, direct tunnel if the connection is over Direct Connect.) between the two subnets.
 Note the IPmotion gateway size reflects how many on-prem VMs can be supported, as the table shown below.

 |IPmotion Gateway Size||Max VMs can be migrated|